MegoABKM/MegoABKM/TaskNotate/README.md

 TaskNotate is packed with features designed to keep you organized and on track.

 #### General Features
-*   **☀️ Daily Offline Notifications**: Stay on top of your schedule with daily reminders that work even without an internet connection.
+*   **☀️ Powerful Offline Notifications**: Stay on top of your schedule with precise, scheduled reminders for tasks and daily summaries that work perfectly without an internet connection.
 *   **🎨 Customizable Colors**: Personalize your app experience with a selection of vibrant color themes to match your style.
 *   **🌐 Multi-Language Support**: Productivity for everyone!
 The app is fully localized in **English, Arabic, Spanish, German, and Chinese**.